-The platform and the information collected are free to use and publicly accessible.
+The platform and the information collected are free to use and publicly accessible in English and Spanish.

 Street Story includes a survey about roadway experiences and a dataset of community input with maps and tables that can be downloaded.
 Once the surveys have been completed, organizations and agencies can use the information as part of community needs assessments, transportation safety planning or evaluations.